hyper-neutrino/java-public/programs/ball-simulator/README.md

 `↥` outputs the ball's value as an integer.

 Levitation is started only by the character `^` and is stopped by a ramp.

+`+`, `-`, and `*` will consume a ball and store its value on the first ball, and then on the second ball, will consume it and apply that operator to both of them.
+A new ball with this value is released right under it.
+It will then reset its memory and reset its state.

 Balls cannot collide.
 Execution stops once all balls have left the specified grid.